 Being a parent is hard work.
 And it’s easy for one or both partners to get lost in the mundane everyday routine of parenting tasks.
-It’s easy to lose that “loving feeling” for your partner when you barely have time to shower or shave or do the million other self-care things you used to do.
-It can also be challenging to find time to focus solely on each other regularly.
+It’s easy to lose that “loving feeling” for your partner when you barely have time to shower, shave, or do the million other self-care things you used to do.
+Finding time to focus on each other regularly can also be challenging.

-Taking time to spend a few days together on a kid-free vacation can help you reconnect with your spouse in many meaningful ways.
+Spending a few days together on a kid-free vacation can help you reconnect with your spouse in many meaningful ways.
 You will be able to talk freely to one another without constant interruption.
 You can spend time being intimate without feeling rushed to get on with your day or go to bed at a decent hour.
-Or you can share a hot meal, a hot bath, a hot date.
+Or you can share a hot meal, a hot bath, or a hot date.
 And you will both appreciate having this time to reconnect and pour into each other.

 2. You need space from your kids, and vice versa.

-3. Your kids get the opportunity to spend special time with other loved ones.
+3. Your kids can spend special time with other loved ones.

-A lot of our kids are really lucky to have amazing grandparents, aunts, uncles, or other loved ones in their lives who would be thrilled to spoil them while mom and dad got away.
+Many kids are lucky to have amazing grandparents, aunts, uncles, or other loved ones in their lives who would be thrilled to spoil them while mom and dad got away.
 Why don’t you let them while you take a kid-free vacation?
-Not only will your loved ones feel honored that you’re willing to trust them with your most precious cargo, but your kids will also get the chance to spend some quality time with other people who love them just as much as you do.
-Making memories with their grandparents for a week may be some of the fondest they’ll cherish from childhood.
+Not only will your loved ones feel honored that you’re willing to trust them with your most precious cargo, but your kids will also get the chance to spend quality time with others who love them just as much as you do.
+Making memories with their grandparents for a week maybe some of the fondest they’ll cherish from childhood.

 4. You and your partner need to have fun.

 As much as you need to reconnect emotionally and physically with your partner, you also need to have fun together!
 You and your partner are supposed to be best friends, right?
 Otherwise, why did you decide to spend your biggest adventure (life and kids) together?
-Get out of your everyday doldrum, and go have fun!
+Get out of your everyday doldrums, and go have fun!
 Laugh like lunatics at and with each other.
 Find a new city or restaurant that you both fall in love with.
-Try a new cuisine, see a live comedy show, dance in the street in the rain.
+Try a new cuisine, see a live comedy show or dance in the street in the rain.
 Get drunk like college kids and end up naked in the bathtub.
-Whatever makes you belly laugh with each other, just go do it.
+Whatever makes you belly laugh with each other, do it.

 5. You deserve a break.

 I said it earlier, but I think it’s worth repeating.
 Parenting is hard work!
-Yes, it’s rewarding and enriching.
-Yes, you’d never trade your kids for anything (most days).
+Yes, it’s rewarding and enriching, and you’d never trade your kids for anything (most days).
 But it is also exhausting, emotionally depleting, and mentally draining.
-If you were working for a Fortune 500 company, you would get time off because even the meanest of bosses know that no one is going to do their best job if they’re burned out.
+If you were working for a Fortune 500 company, you would get time off because even the meanest of bosses know that no one will do their best if burned out.
 The same goes for parenting.
 You need a break.
 And it will be good for you.
 So take it.

 6. You will be a better parent.

-Getting away from your kids, your chores, your job, and your responsibilities for a few days is not going to kill you.
+Getting away from your kids, chores, job, and responsibilities for a few days will not kill you.
 But it will make you a better parent.
-When you are always on the go, doing kids stuff, home-keeping stuff, job stuff, and everything in between, you can easily get stressed to the point of exhaustion.
+You can easily get stressed to exhaustion when you are always on the go, doing kids’ stuff, home-keeping, job stuff, and everything in between.
 And when you’re stressed and tired, the kids can feel it.

 You know when you are not being your best parenting self.
-And I’m willing to bet you know that if you got a few days away to refresh and recharge, you’d be in a better place mentally when you returned.
+And I’m willing to bet you know that if you got a few days away to refresh and recharge, you’d be mentally better when you returned.
 Your kids need you to be at your best.
-That means you need to invest in self-care and vacation time, even if it’s just a weekend at a local hotel.
-Don’t underestimate how much a well-deserved break will help you to be a better parent.
+That means you must invest in self-care and vacation time, even if it’s just a weekend at a local hotel.
+Don’t underestimate how much a well-deserved break will help you be a better parent.

-Getting away from your kiddos once a year will be the best decision you ever made.
+Getting away from your kiddos once a year will be the best decision you have ever made.
 So stop feeling guilty.
 Stop worrying.
-Grab a couple of cold drinks, your spouse, and your laptop and start planning your kid-free vacation now.
+Grab a couple of cold drinks, your spouse, and your laptop, and start planning your kid-free vacation.
 You’ll thank me later, I promise!